day8/re-frame-async-flow-fx/README.md

 ### The Code

+Using `dispatch-sync` is convenient because it ensures that `app-db` is correctly initialised before we start mounting views (which subscribe to state).
+Using
+`dispatch` would work too, except it runs the handler "later".
+So, we'd have to then code defensively in our subscriptions and views, guarding against having an uninitialised `app-db`.

 **First** create the full `boot-flow` spec.
 Above, I gave just the `:rules` part of the spec.

 ```